RohitArora7/FastAPI---Attendance-Management-System/README.md

 ASM

 Attendance Management System (FastAPI)
-A lightweight and scalable backend for managing attendance, built using FastAPI, SQLAlchemy, and JWT authentication.
+Built using FastAPI, SQLAlchemy, and JWT authentication.

 Clone the Project
 ```